duckdb/duckdb-web/community_extensions/index.md

   List of Community contributed open-source DuckDB extension
 ---

 Welcome to the documentation for the DuckDB Community Extension Repository.
 This website contains all documentation specific to community extensions.
-For documentation on DuckDB itself, check out the [DuckDB docs](https://duckdb.org/docs/).
+For the core DuckDB database, check out the [DuckDB documentation](https://duckdb.org/docs/).

 ## What are Community Extensions

 Community extensions are [DuckDB extensions]({% link docs/extensions/overview.md %}) that are not maintained by the DuckDB team.
-This is different from the [core extensions]({% link docs/extensions/core_extensions.md %}), which *are* maintained by the DuckDB team.
+They are different from the [core extensions]({% link docs/extensions/core_extensions.md %}), which *are* maintained by the DuckDB team.
 Community extensions are distributed through the [Community Extension Repository](https://github.com/duckdb/community-extensions), where anyone building an open-source DuckDB extension can make Pull Requests to submit an extension.
-Note that this makes DuckDB community extensions conceptually very similar to a package manager such as [Homebrew](https://brew.sh/).
+Note that this makes DuckDB Community extensions conceptually very similar to a package manager such as [Homebrew](https://brew.sh/).

 ## How to Use a Community Extension